kubearmor/KubeArmor/getting-started/host_security_policy_specification.md

-# Security Policy Specification for Hosts
+# Specification of Host Security Policy for Nodes/VMs

 ## Policy Specification